apernet/hysteria/PROTOCOL.md

 ### TCP

-For each TCP connection, the client MUST create a new QUIC unidirectional stream and send the following TCPRequest message:
+For each TCP connection, the client MUST create a new QUIC bidirectional stream and send the following TCPRequest message:

 ```
 [varint] 0x401 (TCPRequest ID)